aws-samples/aws-serverless-airline-booking/src/backend/loyalty/README.md

 Decision | Description | Timeframe
 ------------------------------------------------- | --------------------------------------------------------------------------------- | -------------------------------------------------
 Typescript as an additional language | There weren't many Typescript examples out there for SAM including VSCode step-through debugging. | During Twitch season (Apr-Aug '19)
+Replace Typescript with Python | Maintaining NPM security patches for transitive dependencies took a toll for those that couldn't be automatically addressed by dependabot.
+Combined with the lack of Lambda Powertools, Python in this context for the sake of completion and maintenance is more sensible moving forward. | May 17th 2021